Image by ProSpace Pro

 The investigatory interview establishes what occurred.
 The disciplinary meeting is initiated to determine what to do about the employee.

-Recommendations for fairness in a disciplinary meeting:
+Overview for fairness in a disciplinary meeting

 1. Investigate the situation.